elipapa/markdown-cv/index.md

 __Evadoc__, Paris - Co-founder & CTO, digital library
 - developed and maintained the service's website, interfaces and database
 - grew the service up to 200k visits and 400k pageviews per month
-- valued, negociated and sold the service to YouScribe (now the largest digital library in Europe)
+- valued, negociated and sold the service to YouScribe - now the largest digital library in Europe

 <!--
 > 2009